Alex Greenwich: Lawsuit against Mark Latham

 In May 2023, Greenwich announced he would be launching defamation action against the then-leader of One Nation NSW, Mark Latham, for a graphic and homophobic tweet about Greenwich.
 Latham's tweet was widely criticised, with Prime Minister Anthony Albanese saying that "hateful speech" was never warranted, and One Nation founder and leader Pauline Hanson describing the tweet as "disgusting".
 Latham's tweet was a response to Greenwich, who criticised Latham over an event he was speaking at where pro-LGBT protesters demonstrating against his appearance were rushed by hundreds of men.
 Greenwich has also made a formal complaint to police against Latham, for using a carriage service to harass and offend, and has also lodged a complaint of homosexual vilification to the anti-discrimination board.

 On 11 September 2024, the Federal Court ruled that the tweet was defamatory.
 Judge David O'Callaghan found that the tweet was defamatory because it made Greenwich out to be a person that "engages in disgusting sexual activities".
 He rejected Latham's defences, a statutory defence of honest opinion and a common law defence of qualified privilege, right of reply to attack.
 Greenwich also claimed that the tweet conveyed that Greenwich was not a fit and proper person to be a member of the New South Wales Parliament, however the judge found that allegation not proven.
 The court awarded Greenwich $140,000 in damages.
 Greenwich praised the judgement, saying "It gives me confidence that we've established some case law here that can protect other LGBTQ people", and that "The strength of this judgment is that... it is made clear that this Trump-style political attack on your opponents based on their sexuality, based on whatever you want to attack them for, has no place in the Australian public political discourse".

 In an interview with DNA magazine published in their November 2025 issue, Greenwich stated that he had been diagnosed with post-traumatic stress disorder (PTSD), in the aftermath of Latham's comments and subsequent death threats directed towards him.
 Greenwich also said that he had been prescribed medical cannabis to deal with symptoms of PTSD, such as anxiety and insomnia.

+In April 2026, the NSW Civil and Administrative Tribunal (NCAT) found Latham had subjected Greenwich to homosexual vilification and sexual harassment.
+NCAT required Latham to pay Greenwich $100,000, to delete any offensive social media posts and to refrain from harassing Greenwich further.